 Mean score of companies in the Plastic production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Trinseo, headquartered in the US, reported total greenhouse gas emissions of approximately 464,000,000 kg CO2e from Scope 1 and Scope 2 sources combined.
-This includes 259,000,000 kg CO2e from Scope 1 and 305,000,000 kg CO2e from Scope 2.
-The company also disclosed Scope 3 emissions of about 237.3 kg CO2e.
-Trinseo has set ambitious climate commitments, aiming to achieve a 35% reduction in Scope 1 and Scope 2 greenhouse gas emissions intensity by 2035, using 2017 as the baseline year.
-This target is part of their long-term sustainability goals, with interim milestones of a 10% reduction by 2025 and a 20% reduction by 2030.
-Additionally, Trinseo aims for carbon neutrality by 2050 across both Scope 1 and Scope 2 emissions.
-The company’s emissions data is sourced directly from Trinseo PLC, with no cascaded data from a parent or related organization.
-Trinseo's commitment to reducing its carbon footprint aligns with industry standards and reflects a proactive approach to addressing climate change.
+In 2023, Trinseo, headquartered in the US, reported total greenhouse gas emissions of approximately 464,000,000 kg CO2e, comprising 159,000,000 kg CO2e from Scope 1 and 305,000,000 kg CO2e from Scope 2.
+Scope 3 emissions were minimal at about 237.3 kg CO2e.
+This marks a significant reduction from 2022, where total emissions were approximately 600,000,000 kg CO2e, with Scope 1 at 219,000,000 kg CO2e and Scope 2 at 381,000,000 kg CO2e.
+Trinseo has set ambitious climate commitments, aiming to achieve a 35% reduction in Scope 1 and 2 greenhouse gas emissions intensity by 2035, using 2017 as the baseline year.
+This target is part of their long-term sustainability goals, with interim milestones of a 10% reduction by 2025 and 20% by 2030.
+Additionally, Trinseo is committed to achieving carbon neutrality by 2050 across both Scope 1 and Scope 2 emissions.
+The company’s emissions data is sourced directly from Trinseo PLC, with no cascading from a parent or related organization.
+Trinseo's proactive approach to reducing its carbon footprint aligns with industry standards and reflects its commitment to sustainability in the chemical manufacturing sector.

 Access structured emissions data, company-specific emission factors, and source documents